Mark7888/PyDiscordBot/README.md

 ### Installation

 This program requires [Python3](https://www.python.org/downloads/release/python-366/) to run.
-(Doesn't work in python 3.7) GitPython requires git being installed on the system, and accessible via system's PATH.
+(Doesn't work in python 3.7)

+For AutoUpdater requires git being installed on the system, and accessible via system's PATH.
+(Auto Updater works only on Windows)

 Install the python packages.